mpangeloni/thesis/README.md

 As the apk file for ParkinsonCom is larger than 25MB, it is not possible to upload it to GitHub.
 It will be provided upon demand.

-## How to execute the methodology for Help Me!
-- The source code of the webpage must be compiled and executed using a web server environment.
-In this experimental study, the application was run locally using IIS Express, which allows you to host and test the website on your local machine;
-- To initiate the process, launch the Python script for the **abms-observer** for the Help Me! application;
-- This will then launch both the **abms** and the **webpage**;
-- Allow for the coded sequence to follow its flow;
-- The log data will be stored, ready for the extraction of relevant data.

 ## How to execute the methodology for ParkinsonCom
 - Install the APK file of ParkinsonCom in an Android emulator.
 In this experimental study, the application was run on Nox;
 - Register at least one primary contact and set up the medicine alarm;